 Improve Your Care Routine

 Your vet, such as from a senior pet care Houston TX clinic, may suggest that you bring your cat in more often for blood work and routine exams.
 You can also ask about food and supplements that can extend your pet’s life and quality of living.
-Aging cats also tend to have trouble grooming themselves as they get older.
-Your senior cat may sleep more and you can help them feel more secure by creating a place for them that has a water bowl and litter box near their favorite sleeping location.
+Aging ticks on cats also tend to have trouble grooming themselves as they get older.
+This may lead to finding Your senior cat may sleep more and you can help them feel more secure by creating a place for them that has a water bowl and litter box near their favorite sleeping location.
 Brushing them and using other gentle grooming tools can help them stay cleaner and be a wonderful bonding experience for both of you.

 Watch for Changes in Behavior